Skip to content

 • MailChannels: Scalable transactional email with shared IP safety

-• SendGrid: High-volume senders with deliverability expertise
+• SendGrid: High-volume teams with deliverability resources

 • Postmark: Low-volume, high-engagement apps

-What Developers Love About MailChannels
+What Developers Appreciate About MailChannels

-• Less time fighting spam complaints
+• Fewer spam complaints

-• No worrying about shared IP neighbors
+• Protection from shared IP neighbors

-• Fast, accurate support from email experts
+• Fast, accurate support from email specialists

 • Transparent, usage-based pricing